remexre/particleulary-good-campfire/docs/README.md

 Though this is relatively simple, it produces quite good effects, since the smoke is dense enough that smoke spheres are able to occlude fire spheres (despite depth-sorting), producing fairly organic fire shapes.

-Adjacent to the material covered in this course, it is of note that because we implemented this simulation from scratch in `OCaml`, we also implemented a great deal of the library code we used (i.e. all of the code from source in `/lib`, all the way from the asset and object file handling to the camera and mat4).
+Adjacent to the material covered in this course, it is of note that because we implemented this simulation from scratch in OCaml, we also implemented a great deal of the library code we used (i.e. all of the code from source in `/lib`, all the way from the asset and object file handling to the camera and mat4).
-This of course was based on existing open-source libraries in other languages, but porting these computations over to `OCaml` presented an additional fun challenge.
+This of course was based on existing open-source libraries in other languages, but porting these computations over to OCaml presented an additional fun challenge.

 ### Computational bottlenecks